Are There Lizards in Myrtle Beach?

 Myrtle Beach has a moderate seasonal climate that supports a wide range of plants and animals including lizards.

-The green anoles (Anolis carolinensis) are very common in Myrtle Beach, so common in fact that after a while you hardly notice them.
+The green anoles or Carolina Anoles (Anolis Carolinensis) are very common in Myrtle Beach, so common in fact, that after a while you hardly notice them.
 Anoles are cold blooded reptiles and can often be seen basking in the warm Myrtle Beach sun.

-Most Myrtle Beach area locals consider it good luck to have an anole or two hanging around their deck or back door.
+Most Grand Strand locals consider it good luck to have an anole or two hanging around their deck or back door.
 They earn their welcome by consuming massive quantities of flies, mosquitoes and other bugs and creepy crawlies.
-They’re really quite harmless and a beneficial part of our environment.
+They’re really quite harmless and a very beneficial part of our environment.

 When we were kids we used to catch them and let them bite onto our earlobes.
 No, it doesn’t hurt and they don’t break the skin as they don’t have teeth just rough sand papery jaws.
 Then we’d go inside wearing 5″ lizard earrings and “freak” our mothers out.(We didn’t have video games or internet back then so we had to entertain ourselves.)

 Yes, someone really did ask this question.
 They were severely affected by Scoliodentosaurophobia (fear of lizards, I had to look it up) and did not want to live in an area that had lizards.
-By the way, the only state in the U.S that does not have lizards is Alaska.